 Our finance and accounting division is rotating staff.
-Paying bills, maintaining credit with our vendors, ordering supplies are all vital right now to prevent any shortages or disruptions.
+Paying bills, maintaining credit with our vendors, and ordering supplies are all vital right now to prevent any shortages or disruptions.

 Our Public Information Director, Theresa Pollick is monitoring social and traditional media to ensure there are no false rumors or poor information on these forums.
-Our social media platforms share information on the many things we are doing to protect you our customers, our staff and the general public.
+Our social media platforms share information on the many things we are doing to protect you our customers, our staff, and the general public.

 We liken it to a continual “snow day” here, but one which seems to have no immediate “return-to-normal operations” date!

-Following the implementation of our contingency plan, our six senior managers are and I rotating in and out.
+Following the implementation of our contingency plan, our six senior managers are and I rotated in and out.
 We talk daily together as a team either in person (socially distanced of course!) or via video conference.
 We share staff and resources daily to anticipate needs around the organization.
-So far, we have had no COVID19 virus symptoms with our staff, but it has impacted family members and we are following protocols of the Wood County Health Department.
+So far, we have had no COVID19 virus symptoms with our staff, but it has impacted family members and we are following the protocols of the Wood County Health Department.

 Our board members remain in contact with me.
 This week, we held our first teleconference board meeting, which was broadcast on Facebook Live.

 All-in-all, we are doing well.
 Our vendors and material suppliers have worked with us over the last few weeks, our electric and Wi-Fi connections are working properly, and the website is updated for more information.

 We are here for you and we ask you to check our website for regular updates.
 We are still billing for water and sewer service but have waived any disconnections for those who cannot pay.
 As always, we are making payment arrangements as we do every month with customers.
 Your monthly bill is still due for the services that we have rendered.